minus5/examples-services/00-101/README.md

 Services (microservices) kao rjesenje ...?

 Doug McIlroy, the inventor of Unix pipes:
-"(i) Make each program do one thing well.
-To do a new job, build afresh rather than complicate old programs by adding new features."
+> (i) Make each program do one thing well.
+To do a new job, build afresh rather than complicate old programs by adding new features.

 Unix philosophy:
-"1.
-Rule of Modularity: Write simple parts connected by clean interfaces."
+> 1. Rule of Modularity: Write simple parts connected by clean interfaces.